qristsargsyan/Contextual-Link-Suggester/README.md

 Content marketers, SEO specialists, and developers looking to streamline their internal linking strategy with precision and automation.

 Development Support
-This idea was inspired and refined with the friendly support and brainstorming contributions from the team at SDH (Software Development Hub).
+This idea was inspired and refined with the friendly support and brainstorming contributions from the team at [SDH.Global](https://sdh.global/).
 While not directly involved in its development, their insights played a meaningful role in shaping the vision of this tool.